North Drums: Notable uses of the North Drums

-Billy Cobham, Doug Clifford of Credence Clearwater Revival, Alan White of Yes, Joe English of Wings, Gerry Brown, Russ Kunkel, W.S.
+Billy Cobham, Doug Clifford of Creedence Clearwater Revival, Alan White of Yes, Joe English of Wings, Gerry Brown, Russ Kunkel, W.S.
 "Fluke" Holland (Johnny Cash), and Richie Albright (Waylon Jennings) all used North Drums at some point.

 The Concord Blue Devils Drum and Bugle Corps used North Triple drums in 1976.
 Lucky Lehrer of the Circle Jerks used North tom-toms.
 The drum set was destroyed by fans slam dancing, but was refurbished by DW’s Louie Garcia, and is on permanent display behind glass at the Hard Rock Hotel & Casino in Las Vegas.

 The Long Island Sunrisers Drum and Bugle corps used North Triple drums in 1981.
 Although primarily a Ludwig endorser, Alex Van Halen incorporated a set of North Drum toms in his enormous white touring kit for Van Halen's OU812 album in 1988.
 Chad Channing was known for using North Drums in the early years of Nirvana.
 Drummer Ted VanTilburg formerly of Morgue played North Drums from 1988 to 1993.
 Hana of the Japanese band Gacharic Spin also uses North drums.